Empress Xiaoduanwen: Tianming era

 In 1623, Hong Taiji divorced his second primary consort, and elevated Jerjer to the position.

 Lady Borjigit's niece, Bumbutai, the future Empress Dowager Zhaosheng, would marry Hong Taiji in March or April 1625.

 Jerjer gave birth in 1625 to Hong Taiji's second daughter, Princess Wenzhuang of the First Rank, on 2 August 1628 to his third daughter, Princess Jingduan of the First Rank, and on 7 October 1634 to his eighth daughter, Princess Yong'an of the First Rank.

 Another niece, Harjol, the future primary consort Minhui, would marry Hong Taiji on 6 December 1634.

 Chongde era

-When Hong Taiji conferred titles on his five primary spouses in August 1636, he instated Jerjer as his empress.
+When Hong Taiji conferred titles on five of his wives in August 1636, he instated Jerjer as consort of the central palace.

 Shunzhi era

-Following Hong Taiji's death on 21 September 1643, Jerjer was honoured as "Mother Empress, Empress Dowager" by the Shunzhi Emperor, Hong Taiji's ninth son and successor.
-The emperor's birth mother, Bumbutai, was similarly honoured as "Holy Mother, Empress Dowager".
+The system of honors and titles was quite chaotic during the early years of the Qing dynasty and Jerjer wasn't elevated to the rank of empress dowager following Hong Taiji's death, she held the status and power due to one.

 Jerjer died on 28 May 1649 and was interred in the Zhao Mausoleum.
 She was posthumously honoured with the title "Empress Xiaoduanwen".